aksenyuk/transportation-simplex-method/README.md

-# transportation-simplex-method
-The Transportation Simplex Method solver
+# The Transportation Simplex Method solver